SofaComplianceRobotics/docs-support/versioned_docs/version-v25.06/Developers/sofa-robotics-without-emio-labs.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# SOFA Robotics without Emio Labs
+# SOFA Robotics Without Emio Labs

 This guide provides instructions for using SOFA Robotics independently of the Emio Labs application.